Hey Guys and welcome to the Coursera Review.

 The Core Elements of Coursera

 At Coursera, there are currently five different learning programs that you can choose from.
+Six if you include free!

 The courses comprise of recorded, auto-graded, peer-reviewed real-world assignments, face to face interactive format with video lectures and community group discussion forums.